mattfaltyn/mattfaltyn.github.io/_pages/cv.md

 ### [The IMPACT Initiative](http://www.impactinitiatives.ca/)
 - 09/18-04/21
 - Student Co-Leader – Dr. Lovaye Kajiura
-- Engaging with undergraduate and graduate students from various Faculties, McMaster alumni, healthcare partners, and real clients to understand and address challenges experienced by people living with disabilities

 ### [McMaster University – Psychiatry and Behavioural Neurosciences](https://psychiatry.mcmaster.ca/directory/bio/ryan-j-van-lieshout)
 - 09/17-04/21
 - Research Analyst - Dr. Ryan Van Lieshout
-- Incorporating computational and statistical techniques into perinatal and child psychiatric research.

 ### [McMaster Smiling Over Sickness](http://www.sosmcmaster.com/)
 - 09/17-05/20
 - Vice-President External
-- Raising over $20,000 annually towards local and national organizations that align with our vision, while our 1100+ dedicated volunteers collectively perform over 20,000 hours of community service every year to help bring joy and support for patients and their families at McMaster Children's Hospital, Ronald McDonald House, and YMCA Les Chater.

 ### [McMaster University – Biochemistry and Biomedical Sciences](https://mcarthurbioinformatics.ca/)
 - 09/18-05/19
 - Research Volunteer – Dr. Andrew McArthur
-- Examining and editing nomenclature in the Comprehensive Antibiotic Resistance Database, a curated resource that provides references for DNA and protein sequences, detection models and bioinformatics tools on the molecular basis of bacterial antimicrobial resistance.

 ### [Model City Hall](https://modelcityhall.org/)
 - 09/19-02/20
 - Webmaster
-- Creating, updating, and maintaining the website of Model City Hall, a federally registered Canadian non-profit (986688-4) dedicated to encouraging youth involvement in municipal politics.

 ### [STEM Fellowship](http://stemfellowship.org/)
 - 09/18-05/19
 - Scholarly Writing Workshop Developer
-- Developing and delivering scientific scholarly writing workshops for high school and undergraduate students.

 ### [Pediatric Emergency Medicine McMaster Research Enrichment Program (PEMMREP)](https://fhs.mcmaster.ca/pediatrics/emergency_medicine.html)
 - 09/18-05/19
 - Student Volunteer – Division of Pediatric Emergency Medicine
-- Interacting and recruiting patients for research studies in the Department of Emergency Medicine.

 ### [St. Joseph's Healthcare Hamilton](https://psychiatry.mcmaster.ca/directory/bio/juliana-tobon)
 - 09/17-05/18
 - Research Volunteer – Dr. Juliana Tobon
-- Preparing source data for computer entry by compiling and sorting information in the Youth Wellness Centre.

 ### [McMaster Creating Leadership Amongst Youth](https://msumcmaster.ca/service/)
 - 05/18
 - Leadership Developer
-- Leading breakout sessions for groups of 10-12 delegates during conference weekend.

 ### [Offord Centre for Child Studies](https://offordcentre.com/)
 - 09/17-1/18
 - Communications Volunteer
-- Entering and verifying scientific publications and research data into the Offord Centre for Child Studies website.

 ### [The Hospital for Sick Children](https://www.sickkids.ca/en/care-services/support-services/child-life/)
 - 07/16-08/16
 - Child Life Volunteer
-- Assessing the physical, social and emotional responses of the child and family in order to improve hospital experience for said child in the Orthopedic Unit/General Surgery Units.